Jellystone!: Production

 The show's HBO Max premiere, July 29, 2021, was announced, as well as the rest of the voice cast.

 Unlike Greenblatt's other two shows, which utilized traditional hand-drawn animation, Jellystone! was animated with Adobe Animate by Cheeky Little Media in New South Wales, Australia and Snipple Animation in Quezon City, the Philippines.
 Ben Gruber, who co-created Superjail! for Adult Swim, is the show's story editor.

 Greenblatt called the series a "love letter" in an interview with Greg Ehrbar on Jerry Beck's animationscoop.com but "not a nostalgia show", though he had filled the episodes with classic cameos.
 He did not see the series as a replacement for the original shows and characters, but hoped that the entire Hanna-Barbera library might someday become available easily.
 Greenblatt also compared the overall vibe of the show to season five of The Simpsons, the point where that series transitioned from a domestic sitcom to a wacky ensemble cast-based show.

-Greenblatt has stated that the series took heavy inspiration from places outside of Hanna-Barbera, such as Walter Lantz Productions' Hickory, Dickory inspiring Pixie and Dixie's portrayals in the HBO Max animated series, Blue Sky Studios' Ice Age Franchise' Sid, and various other inspirations.
+Greenblatt has stated that the series took heavy inspiration from places outside of Hanna-Barbera, such as Walter Lantz Productions' Hickory, Dickory inspiring Pixie and Dixie's portrayals in the HBO Max animated series, Blue Sky Studios' Ice Age film franchise's Sid, and various other inspirations.